 Over the years, I have interacted with many small business owners on the subject of Google AdWords.
-Nobody is a bigger fan of Google AdWords than myself, but sometimes I’m baffled by the amount of misunderstandings I hear.
+Nobody is a bigger fan of Google AdWords than myself, but sometimes I’m baffled by the number of misunderstandings I hear.

 I have tried to cover several of these misunderstandings in my blog posts over the last couple of years, and today I’m ready to spill the beans on some of the biggest misconceptions about Google AdWords.